 3. Once the water is the right temperature, put your hedgehog in.
 Butt first.
 NEVER fill the sink while your hedgehog is in it.
-The risk of the water changing temperature is high.
+The risk of the water changing temperatures is high.

-4. (Skip this step for oatmeal and water baths) Place a small amount of shampoo on your hands, lather, and rub gently over the hedgehog’s back, belly and feet.
+4. (Skip this step for oatmeal and water baths) Place a small amount of shampoo on your hands, lather, and rub gently over the hedgehog’s back, belly, and feet.
 Avoid the face, eyes, and nose.
-Don’t get shampoo on the face area.
+Don’t get shampoo in the face area.

 7. Wrap your hedgehog in the towel and pat dry.
 Be sure not to let your hedgehog get cold.
 It’s difficult to completely dry hedgehogs under their quills.
 Keep your hedgehog indoors until completely dry.